 She stared at Mandee in surprise.

-For once, the red headed-girl looked serious.
+For once, the red headed-girl looked somber.
 “From what I understand, he wants to do it.
 He wants to pass the test so he can become a full knight, and he wants to do it with Clarence.
-He practices on him constantly.
+He practices with him constantly.
 You can see them flying around all day and half the night when he’s not off running errands.”

 “I bet he’s crazy,” Yllin added.
 “Half the older students say so.
 Clarence probably landed on him one too many times and snapped something loose in here.”
 She tapped the side of her head.